-She looked haunted still.
+She looked haunted.

 “Why?” she sobbed.
 “Why am I having such fearful nightmares?”

 His heart went out to her.
 He stroked her hand, trying to comfort her.
-“Well, we have moved around the city and you have slept in several different locations, trying to find the source of your dreams.
-I believe this may be it.”
+“Well, we have moved around the city, and you have slept in several different locations, trying to find the source of your dreams.
+I believe this maybe it.”

 He smiled reassuringly, “Who cares what anyone else thinks.
-You are all that matters and I want to see an end to these nightmares.”
+You are all that matters, and I want to see an end to these nightmares.”

 “What is causing them though?” she wailed, clearly desperate to have them at an end.

-“I don’t know,” he said lowering his gaze for a moment.
+“I don’t know,” he answered, lowering his gaze for a moment.
 Looking up at her again he said, “But I do know they are worse in this area of the city, and close to his laboratory.”